smyers/Scratch/markdown/contract.md

 #### Attributes ####
 * `uuid` (read-only - managed by the service) - Unique identifier for the Edit Check (length between 24 and 36 inclusive).
-REVIEW: Get attributes from current ePRO
+TODO: Get attributes from current ePRO

 #### Routes ####
 **GET: `/v1/edit_checks/:uuid`**